So who’s pumped Fall is here! Sad to see summer go, but happy to know cooler temperatures are rolling in, and Christmas is around the corner!

 Using a white wooden trough, I arranged the acorn squash with some greenery lining the bottom of the trough, and added a few orange mini pumpkins.

-Wanting to keep the table fairly simple, I used chargers, plates, and napkins I already own.
+Wanting to keep the table fairly simple, I used these chargers, plates, and napkins I already own.
 The natural wood finish of the table is a beautiful combination with Fall elements, so no need to add a tablecloth.

 These embroidered cloth napkins were purchased years ago from Pottery Barn and are still a key element in my Fall table decor.